SublimeText/SublimeHg/README.rst

 How to Use
 ==========

-SublimeHG can be used in two ways:
+SublimeHg can be used in two ways:

 - Through a menu-driven interface (command: ``hg``)
 - Through a *command-line* interface (command: ``hg_command_line``)